carloszan/blog/content/posts/how-to-create-a-blog-with-hugo.md

 Speaking of workflows—I've been using Obsidian as my "second brain" for over a year.
 Its Git-backed note-taking system has been transformative for my knowledge management.
 The missing piece?
 A way to publish directly from Obsidian to my own blog without relying on third-party platforms.

 NetworkChuck's approach used external hosting, but as a homelab enthusiast running my own services, I realized I could create something even more tailored.
 In this article, I'll walk through my solution—a self-hosted publishing pipeline that might just inspire you to build your own using the tools you already have.

+# Requirements
+- You're going to need a server with a public IP.
+- Docker environment for deploying blog images.